johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

-Within the Bodiless repository, there is a [`vital-test`](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/vital-test/src/shadow/%40bodiless) package that shadows all components and provides examples — it is a good resource.
+Within the Bodiless repository, there is a [`vital-test`](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/vital-test/src/shadow/%40bodiless) package that shadows all components and provides examples — it is a good resource for reference and learning.

 In addition, to determine what is possible to shadow, we recommend visiting the [API documentation](../../../Development/API/).